intuit/QuickBooks-V3-Java-SDK/README.md

 ## Project Structure
 * ipp-v3-java-data - contains all entities and entity dependencies that are used in data services operations
-* ipp-v3-java-devkit - core component, contains rest API support
+* ipp-v3-java-devkit - core component, contains REST API support
-* ipp-java-qbapihelper - contains Quickbooks API Helper methods for OAuth, Disconnect and Reconnect API
+* ipp-java-qbapihelper - contains Quickbooks Online API Helper methods for OAuth, Disconnect and Reconnect API
-* oauth2-platform-api - contains Quickbooks API Helper methods for obtaining OAuth2 tokens, Disconnect and Reconnect API for OAuth2 apps
+* oauth2-platform-api - contains Quickbooks Online API Helper methods for obtaining OAuth2 tokens, Disconnect and Reconnect API for OAuth2 apps

 ## System Requirements
 The SDK works on JDK 1.6 and above.